For Sale By Owner in Portland, Oregon – A good idea?

 - Online real estate marketing is king.
 With 95% of home buyers looking for their next home online, you can’t afford to have a sub-par online presence.
 We average 100,000 online views per home we sell.
 Not only are we on all the large and small real estate websites, we pay extra to the top sites to feature our listings, keeping them from dropping low in the search results.
 Real estate agents can give you the best online exposure for your home sale and we push that envelop as far as we can.

 - The majority of home buyers are using real estate agents.
 90% of home buyers are using a buyer’s agent to help them in their home search.
 Trust me, buyer’s agents do not prefer for sale by owner properties.
 Real estate agents are much more likely to be positive about a home listed with another real estate agent.
 Buyer’s agents know that some home sellers are using for sale by owner methods because they don’t like real estate agents, they don’t want to pay commissions, or the homeowner may want an unrealistic price.
 Suffice it to say, buyer’s agents are cautious when their buyer is interested in a for sale by owner home.
 This is important as the available buyer pool is represented by an agent 90% of the time!
 This is a major factor and doesn’t touch on the fact that real estate agents network together.
-The Realty company we are with, Premiere Property Group, is the largest Realty company in Oregon and SW Washington and provides exceptional networking opportunities to help us match potential buyers with sellers.
+The Realty company we are with, eXp Realty, is 4th largest Realty company in the U.S. and provides exceptional networking opportunities to help us match potential buyers with sellers.

 - It is possible to find reasonable commission rates.
 You don’t have to pay 6%.
 We charge 2% for our services and give 2.5% to the buyer’s agent for a max. of 4.5% commission.
 In our area 2.5% is offered to buyer’s agents more often than any other rate.
 We run a pay less and get more model, where we charge a reasonable commission rate and pay more to market our homes for our sellers resulting in better client satisfaction.